-Why lies on life insurance applications get caught
+Why do lies on life insurance applications get caught?

-Insurance companies evaluate your motor vehicle report, prescription history, the results of the life insurance medical exam, statements and records from your doctors — and your profile on the Medical Information Bureau (more on this later).
+This includes your motor vehicle report, prescription history, the results of the life insurance medical exam, statements and records from your doctors — and your profile on the Medical Information Bureau (MIB).

 What happens if your lie is caught during the application process

-If your lie is caught while you’re still in the application process, it’s very likely your application will be rejected.
-That rejection would also likely be logged in Medical Information Bureau (MIB), the clearinghouse used by life insurance to discourage fraud.
+If your lie is caught while you’re still in the application process, your application could be rejected.
+That rejection would also likely be logged in your MIB report, the clearinghouse used by life insurance to discourage fraud.

-Insurance companies check the MIB as part of the underwriting process, so if you tried to apply with a different insurance company, they’d be alerted that you’d lied on a previous application, and could decline your application on that basis.
+Insurance companies check the MIB as part of the underwriting process, so if you tried to apply with a different insurance company, they’d be alerted that you’d lied on a previous application.
+This could be enough for them to decline your application.

-It’s also possible, depending on the severity of the lie, that the insurance company will grant you a policy at a higher rate as a penalty for lying.
+It’s also possible, depending on the severity of the lie, that the insurance company will grant you a policy at a higher rate.

 What happens if your lie isn’t caught during the application process

-If your lie somehow makes it through the application process and you are able to get an active policy, there’s still a chance the insurance company could find out.
+If your lie somehow makes it through the application process and you’re able to get an active policy, there’s still a chance the insurance company could find out.

 It’s best to be truthful and open from the start, even when getting quotes online, because the more honest you are, the more accurate your initial quotes will be.